SwissDataScienceCenter/renku/helm-chart/utils/postgres_migrations/version_upgrades/README.md

 ## Dump the data

+- Verify that your existing PostgreSQL statefulSet and its pod have been deleted from kubernetes.
 - Execute `kubectl apply -n <your-namespace> -f psql_dump.yaml` and wait until the `postgresql-dump-job` has completed.
 Remove the temporary resources using `kubectl delete -n <your-namespace> -f psql_dump.yaml`.

 ## Load the data